-MDOT's revenue estimates include funding for preservation of the state controlled roadway system.
-The funds represent the full amount available for preservation activities which has a broad definition that includes anything that does not expand or create a new roadway.
+MDOT has provided revenue estimates for the time frame of the TwinCATS 2045 Plan.
+The revenue estimates only include funding for preservation of the state controlled roadway system.
+The funds represent the full amount available for preservation activities which has a broad definition being that includes anything that does not expand or create a new roadway can be considered in the preservation forecasts.
 MDOT has a pavement preservation formula that allocates funding to its seven regions.
 The formula weighs four overall factors: pavement condition, eligible lane miles for pavement reconstruction and repair work, usage (average daily traffic volumes), and regional cost.
 These factors form the basis for how pavement preservation funds are distributed to each region.
 The formula is updated annually with current pavement condition, traffic, cost and eligible lane miles.
-A Revenues towards operations and maintenance are not included in these figures.
-In 2018-2025 MDOT region is allocating a larger portion of their region budget to projects in the TwinCATS area.
-This is mainly for a major reconstruction along I-94 and reconstruction of the I-94 and I-94 Business Loop interchange.
-These projects are in support of the eventual extension of US-31.
+A 5.28 % growth rate was applied for years 2018-2025 followed by a growth rate of 1.11 for years 2026-2035 and a 4.4 % growth rate for years 2036-2045 Revenues that to towards operations and maintenance are not included in these numbers.